kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

 #### Cookie { #cookie }

 `@Cookie` - [Cookie](https://developer.mozilla.org/en-US/docs/Glossary/Cookie) value, the parameter name is specified in `value` or defaults to the method argument name.
+The value can be received as `String`, as a `Cookie` type with name, value, and attributes, or as another type through `StringParameterReader<T>`.

 ===! ":fontawesome-brands-java: `Java`"